Rhodes Group Partners with InterSystems to Drive Laboratory Efficiency and Patient Safety

 To build eMyLabCollect, Rhodes Group turned to InterSystems, a longtime partner with a commitment to excellence in healthcare and vast experience.
 Globally, more than one billion health records are managed by solutions built on InterSystems technology.

 eMyLabCollect uses the InterSystems IRIS for Health™ data platform to deliver healthcare data interoperability, analytics, and high performance data management.
-The application was built in about six months with the help of longtime InterSystems partner Sebrio Consulting.
 “Leveraging what IRIS for Health has, it takes most of the complexity of dealing with healthcare data and interoperability out of our hands.
-I think InterSystems is probably the only vendor that can make that claim,” says Steve Ayer, CEO of Rhodes Group.
+I think InterSystems is probably the only vendor that can make that claim,” says Steve Ayer, VP of Strategic Initiatives and Partnerships, Rhodes Group.

 Broader Reach, Lower Total Cost of Ownership